binkley/binkley/README.md

 * Added yaml module.
 * Completable executors can unwrap interrupts.
 * Added `Matching` for DSL akin to lesser pattern matching (no implicit destructuring)
+* Added `SQLTransactionRule` for running tests in a SQL transaction and rolling back after

 ### 0.5